Bimodules in bordered Heegaard Floer homology: Bordered Heegaard diagrams

 \begin{proposition} If $\HD$ and $\HD'$ specify the same strongly bordered $3$-manifold then $\HD$ and $\HD'$ are related by a sequence of the following moves: \begin{itemize} \item Isotopies of the $\alpha$- and $\beta$-curves. \item Handleslides among the $\alpha$-circles and among the $\beta$-circles. \item Handleslides of an $\alpha$-arc over an $\alpha$-circle. \item Stabilizations of the diagram. \end{itemize} Moreover, if $\HD$ and $\HD'$ are admissible (respectively provincially admissible) then the moves can be chosen so that all intermediate diagrams are admissible (respectively provincially admissible). \end{proposition} \begin{proof} Suppose $\HD$ and $\HD'$ are provincially admissible and specify the same strongly bordered $3$-manifold.
 Then $\drHD$ and $\drHD'$ specify the same bordered three-manifold (with one boundary component).
 Thus, $\drHD$ and $\drHD'$ can be connected by a sequence of provincially admissible Heegaard moves which do not cross either of the basepoints, as in \cite[Propositions~\ref*{LOT:prop:heegaard-moves} and~\ref*{LOT:prop:admis-achieve-maintain}]{LOT1}.
 Filling all the diagrams, we obtain the desired sequence connecting $\HD$ to $\HD'$.

-The case when $\HD$ and $\HD'$ are admissible is similar, except that $\drHD$ and $\drHD'$ are not necessarily admissible, as there may be periodic domains with positive coefficients crossing.
+The case when $\HD$ and $\HD'$ are admissible is similar, except that $\drHD$ and $\drHD'$ are not necessarily admissible, as there may be periodic domains with positive coefficients crossing the extra basepoint (say $z_-$, if $z_+$ was the basepoint for $\HD$).
 The doubly-pointed diagrams $\drtHD$ and $\drtHD'$ are admissible (in the obvious sense), and \cite[Propositions~\ref*{LOT:prop:heegaard-moves} and~\ref*{LOT:prop:admis-achieve-maintain}]{LOT1} adapt easily to the doubly-pointed case. \end{proof} We call two diagrams which are related by the moves of Proposition~\ref{prop:heegaard-moves} \emph{equivalent.}

 In the case of $3$-manifolds with two boundary components, we can refine some of the notions related to domains.
 Given a domain $B$, $\bdy^\bdy_L B$ (respectively $\bdy^\bdy_RB$) denote the intersection of $\bdy B$ with $\bdy_L\overline{\Sigma}$ (respectively $\bdy_R\overline{\Sigma}$).
 Let $\pi_2^{\bdy_L}(\x,\y)=\{A\in\pi_2(\x,\y)\mid \bdy^{\bdy}_LA=0\}$ denote the set of \emph{left-provincial} domains connecting $\x$ and $\y$, and $\pi_2^{\bdy_R}(\x,\y)=\{A\in\pi_2(\x,\y)\mid \bdy^{\bdy}_RA=0\}$ the set of \emph{right-provincial} domains connecting $\x$ and $\y$.
 It is easy to show that